-After lunch, it takes just a few minutes to walk to Sydney Tower.
+After lunch, walking to Sydney Tower takes just a few minutes.
 Book tickets in advance to save money.

-Included in your ticket is a 60-minute guided tour of the Sky Walk at the top of the tower.
+Your ticket includes a 60-minute guided tour of the Sky Walk at the top of the tower.
 You also have access to the enclosed Observation Deck.